flub78/multitenant/doc/features/attachements.md

 * In some cases it will be possible to attach many files to an item in others cases only one file will be allowed for one purpose.
 For example a user picture, uploading another one will replace the previous one.

-* It should be possible to control the file types and sizes to avoid that users saturate the storage or use it as personnal storage.
+* It should be possible to control the file types and sizes to avoid that users saturate the storage or use it as personal storage.

 * In some case of general purpose storage it may be convenient to structure the storage into sub-directories. (or is it just the purpose?)

 * It must be possible to backup and restore the storage per tenant.

+* Thumbnails are used to display attachments.
+On click they should open the file in the browser if it is a supported mime type.
+If possible, the thumbnails should be dynamically generated.
+If not, display an icon to show the type of the file, like a pdf icon.
+If the mime type is totally unknown, just display a file icon and offer to download it.

 ## Design